-Before we dig into the types of glasses, it is important to know about the anatomy of a wine glass, that way, when we’re discussing measurements and dimensions, you’ll understand properly and be able to picture each glass.
+Before we dig into the types of glasses, it is essential to know about a wine glass’s anatomy.
+That way, when we are discussing measurements and dimensions, you’ll understand and picture each glass properly.

-Stem - What connects the base and the bowl.
-This not only contributes to the appeal of the glass but also gives the drinker a proper grip so the wine’s temperature is consistent.
+What connects the base and the bowl.
+This contributes to the glass’s appeal and gives the drinker a proper grip, so the wine’s temperature is consistent.

-Bowl - This is what basically holds the treasure.
-They vary in size depending on the wine but they should be large enough to enable the drinker to swirl the wine so the aromas will be released, thus elevating your drinking experience.
+This is what holds the treasure.
+They vary in size depending on the wine, but they should be large enough to enable the drinker to swirl the wine so the aromas will be released, thus elevating your drinking experience.
 It should be tapered so the aroma can linger.
 Red wine glasses tend to have wider bowls than white wine glasses.

 Red Wine Glasses

-Red wine is probably the most famous type of wine and their glasses tend to have wider and rounder bowls to increase the wine’s oxidation and enhance the flavor and aroma of the wine.
-They can range 8 - 22 ounces but the standard wine pour of red wines is 5 ounces.
-The purpose of the extra space given the standard of 5 ounces of wine is for the wine to breathe since reds are more bold.
+Red wine is probably the most famous type of wine, and their glasses tend to have wider and rounder bowls to increase the wine’s oxidation and enhance the flavor and aroma of the wine.

-The shape of the bowl also allows younger wines to breathe and also helps reduce the effects of tannins (responsible for making the wine bitter and astringent) since it indeed directs the wine at the back of the tongue.
-The height is ideal in a way that it enables the ethanol to dissipate on the nose and allows more oxygen to lessen the effect of the tannis.
+The bowl’s shape also allows younger wines to breathe and reduces the effects of tannins (responsible for making the wine bitter and astringent) since it indeed directs the wine at the back of the tongue.
+The height is ideal in that it enables the ethanol to dissipate on the nose and allows more oxygen to lessen the tannins’ effect.